 Bones found in jungle match with DNA of Shraddha's father

 The DNA test of the bones recovered by the police from the forested areas in Delhi's Mehrauli has reportedly established that they belonged to Shraddha Walkar.
-The DNA extracted from the bones matched that of Walkar's father, which is a significant development in the horrifying murder case which shocked the country.
-The forensic officials submitted the analysis report on Wednesday evening.
+The DNA extracted from the bones matched that of Walkar's father, which is a significant development in the horrifying murder case that shocked the country.
+The Central Forensics Science Laboratory submitted the report on Wednesday evening.

 Why does this story matter?